sznowicki/nowicki-io/content/blog/20231216-kukei-beggining/index.md

 Another thing I noticed is that for some queries, there are like 8 results from same blog and maybe 1 from another.

-Which is cool, maybe someone is really into P3 colors and ochl CSS colors but it makes the results seem weird.
+Which is cool, maybe someone is really into P3 and ochl CSS colors, but it makes the results seem poor.

 To solve this I decided to group the results per hostname.
-So if this happens you get 5 results from example.com, but only see the first oneby default (first one is also the most relevant one according to Meilisearch).
+So if this happens you get 5 results from example.com, but only see the first one by default (first one is also the most relevant one according to Meilisearch).
 The rest is hidden behind a "see more from this website" checkbox.

 So far it does the job, even beyond the blogs index.

 ## Future